developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<FontDirectory value="\\Windows"/>

 ### AutoPlayMediaElements
 **Applies to Android KitKat and higher only**.
-Controls whether media elements will automatically play with no requirement for a user gesture (for example pressing PLAY).
+Controls whether media elements will automatically play with no requirement for a user gesture (i.e. pressing PLAY).
 Enabled by default.
-A setting of "0" will disable AutoPlay and require a user gesture to play media.
+A setting of "0" will disable AutoPlay and require a user action to play media.

 **Possible Values**: